As the world population grows, so does the demand for sustainable development and eco-friendly solutions.

-The followings are Eco-friendly building materials used in the construction of Green building:
+The followings are Eco-friendly building materials used in the construction of Green buildings:

-- This eco-friendly materials is low-maintenance and long-lasting.
+This eco-friendly material is low-maintenance and long-lasting.
 It was designed while keeping in mind the entire construction life cycle including the structural design, parameters, production, and maintenance.

 2. Plastic Bricks

-- The bamboo used in roofing sheets are eco-friendly building materials and have a high tolerance to extreme weathering conditions.
+The bamboo used in roofing sheets are eco-friendly building material and have a high tolerance to extreme weathering conditions.

 4. Rice Husk Ash Concrete

-- It is resistant to corrosion and chemicals.
-Rice husk ash concrete is one of its kind Eco-Friendly building materials.
+It is resistant to corrosion and chemicals.
+Rice husk ash concrete is one of its kind Eco-Friendly building material.

 5. AAC Blocks